Activist investor Ader claims support for Bwin.Party shake-up

 Ader has proposed that internet entrepreneur Michael Fertik, lawyer Francis Grady, venture capitalist Kalendu Patel and gaming industry expert Steven Rittvo be added to Bwin.Party's existing nine-strong board.

-A Bwin.Party spokesman on Monday said SpingOwl's comments were focused on selective points of history and Bwin.Party continues to recommend that shareholders vote against the proposal.

-"SpringOwl has failed to offer any concrete proposals for creating long-term value for shareholders and also demonstrates a complete failure to understand the impact of the industry's inevitable transition towards nationally regulated and taxed markets," the company said.

-Activist investors push for change at businesses they believe are undervalued and can provide better shareholder returns through a change in strategy or management.
-Ader, a former Wall Street gaming analyst, battled with U.S. slot-machine maker International Game Technology last year, winning a board seat for his firm.
+Activist investors push for change at firms they believe are undervalued and can provide better shareholder returns via a change in strategy or management.
+Ader, an ex-Wall Street gaming analyst, battled with U.S slot-machine maker International Game Technology last year, winning a board seat for his firm.

-Ader has said that the four new directors he wants elected to Bwin.Party's board would provide significant expertise in online gaming, technology and U.S. banking systems.
+Ader has said the four new directors he proposes to be elected to Bwin.Party's board would provide significant expertise in online gaming, technology and U.S. banking systems.

-Bwin.Party has said it does not have sufficient information or time to review the suitability of each candidate and that it does not consider it to be in the interest of the company and investors for a shareholder with a stake of 5.25 percent to nominate so many directors.
+Bwin.Party has said it does not have sufficient information or time to review the suitability of each candidate, and believed it would not be in the interest of the company and investors for a shareholder with a stake of 5.25 percent to nominate so many directors onto the board.

-In March, the company posted a 35 percent drop in full-year earnings to 108 million euros ($149.75 million) because of falling revenue, increased gaming taxes in Germany and start-up costs in New Jersey.
+In March, the firm posted a 35 percent drop in full-year earnings to 108 million euros ($149.75 million) due to falling revenue, increased gaming taxes in Germany and start-up costs in New Jersey. ($1 = 0.7212 Euros) (Reporting by Neil Maidment)